ChrstphrHll/npc_gen/students/Grace Festus.md

 ---
 # Grace Festus
 ### Description
-- Human Cleric from Magmus Centerhold
+- Human Cleric from Qualnis
 - 5th year Diplomacy student in Elkenval
 - shoulder length wavy strawberry blond hair that's plain, Pale Gray eyes, and Pale skin
 - Is Anticipative and Rigid, and has Charity as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes